 "Yes?"
-I said, setting out plates of bacon and eggs, steaming cups of coffee.
+I said, setting out plates of bacon and eggs steaming cups of coffee.
 "I'm going to go back to space, and revert to an older version."
 She had a shoulderbag packed, and she had traveling clothes on.
 Oh, shit.
 "Great," I said, with forced cheerfulness, making a mental inventory of my responsibilities dirtside.
 "Give me a minute or two, I'll pack up.
 I miss space, too."

-She shook her head, and anger blazed in her utterly scrutable hazel eyes.
+She shook her head, and anger blazed in her ut- 190 terly scrutable hazel eyes.
 "No. I'm going back to who I was, before I met you."
 It hurt, bad.
 I had loved the old, steeplechase Zed, had loved her fun and mischief.
 The Zed she'd become after we wed was terrible and terrifying, but I'd stuck with her out of respect for the person she'd been.
 Now she was off to restore herself from a backup made before she met me.
 She was going to lop 18 months out of her life, start over again, revert to a saved version.
 Hurt?
 It ached like a motherfucker.
 I went back to the station a month later, and saw her jamming in the sphere with a guy who had three extra sets of arms depending from his hips.
 He scuttled around the sphere while she played a jig on the piano, and when her silver eyes lit on me, there wasn't a shred of recognition in them.
-She'd never met me.

-I died some, too, putting the incident out of my head and sojourning to Disney World, there to reinvent myself with a new group of friends, a new career, a new life.
-I never spoke of Zed again-especially not to Lil, who hardly needed me to pollute her with remembrances of my crazy exes.
+She'd never met me. reer, a new life.
+I never spoke of Zed again - especially not to Lil, who hardly needed me to pollute her with remembrances of my crazy exes.

-$- \bullet -$

 If I was nuts, it wasn't the kind of spectacular nuts that Zed had gone.
-It was a slow, seething, ugly nuts that had me alienating my friends, sabotaging my enemies, driving my girlfriend into my best friend's arms.
+It was a slow, seething, I died some, too, putting the incident out of my head and sojourning to Disney World, there to reinvent myself with a new group of friends, a new caugly nuts that had me alienating my friends, sabotaging my enemies, driving my girlfriend into my best friend's arms.
 I decided that I would see a doctor, just as soon as we'd run the rehab past the ad-hoc's general meeting.
 I had to get my priorities straight.
 I pulled on last night's clothes and walked out to the Monorail station in the main lobby.
 The platform was jammed with happy guests, bright and cheerful and ready for a day of steady, hypermediated fun.
-I tried to make myself attend to them as individuals, but try as I might, they kept turning into a crowd, and I had to plant my feet firmly on the platform to keep from weaving among them to the edge, the better to snag a seat.
+I tried to make myself attend to them as individuals, but try as I might, they kept turning into a crowd, and I had to plant my feet firmly on the platform to keep snag a seat.